DenverDawgs18/MailMind2/map.md

 Stripe real at some point
 Roadmap:
-Figure out function to go through all the form bullshit companies make you do when unsubbing Email snoozing
+Email snoozing
 To-Do List (custom to-dos, saving them, snoozing) When I work on email snoozing, come back Multiple inboxes